sparesparrow/TinyMCP/README.md

 TINYMCP_API_KEY=<api-key-for-your-golioth-project>
 ```

-The server can be built into an executable using `go build ./server` or run
+The server can be built into an executable using `go build -o tinymcp ./server`
-directly with `go run ./server`.
+or run directly with `go run ./server`.

 If you don't already have a device on Golioth, the [blinky
 example](./examples/blinky) demonstrates how to expose LED control to an LLM via